a-n-rose/a-n-rose.github.io/_posts/2018-11-16-building-babyname-recommender.md

 You can see that spelling differences in English can deceive an algorithm into categorizing those two names as having the same length, even though *Cornelia* sounds much longer than *Ashleigh* in reality.
 The IPA characters, 5 vs 9 (including stress markers) represent the name lengths more more accurately.

-In sum, using IPA characters, including the stress markers, to categorize names based on sound would be more useful as features than English characters alone.
+In sum, using IPA characters, including the stress markers, to categorize names based on sound would be more useful as features than English characters.

 ## Transform Features

-Espeak is a framework that can transcribe several languages into IPA characters.
+<a href="http://espeak.sourceforge.net/">Espeak</a> is a framework that can transcribe several languages into IPA characters.
 Once I collected the names from the dataset, I created a pandas dataframe to add IPA features.

 Note: to run this code, you need to have Espeak installed on your machine.
 Also, it took my computer **a half-hour** to transcribe all the names